HVAC Market Planning For 2024 and Beyond

 Lower Demand

-Valve+Meter identified an overall change in search habits year-over-year.
-A snapshot of July searches reflects 20% fewer users entering the market for air conditioning installation and 20% more seeking air conditioning repairs.
+Valve+Meter tracked year-over-year search shifts.
+A July snapshot revealed 20% fewer homeowners entering the market for air conditioning installation and 20% more searching for air conditioning repairs.

 2023 Summary

-Other known and unknown market conditions have impacted consumer confidence and spending habits which has led to an increase in repairs over replacements and an even greater focus on price shopping than in past seasons.
-Overall, private spending on home improvements dropped by 1.87% (IBIS World, October 2023).
+Known and unknown market conditions hurt consumer confidence and spending.
+This led to more repair calls than replacements and fiercer price shopping than in past seasons.
+Overall, private spending on home improvements fell 1.87% (IBIS World, October 2023).

-The range of variables is best summarized as a humbling year for HVAC.
-Which leads us to the unique resilience of small business owners.
-What lies ahead in 2024 and how do we make the most of it?
+This mix of variables made 2023 humbling for HVAC.
+Yet this is where small business resilience shines.
+What lies ahead in 2024 and how do you make the most of it?

 Emerging Homeowner Buying Habits in 2024

-What sets great HVAC businesses apart is delivering exceptional service to customers.
-While consumer demand and buying habits change, the definition of excellence in business never wavers – treat people as you would want to be treated.
+What sets great HVAC businesses apart is exceptional service delivery.
+While consumer demand shifts, the definition of excellence never changes—treat people as you’d want to be treated.

-For example, during the pandemic, many consumers rewarded businesses that could respond quickly and complete work in a timely manner.
-In some cases, HVAC businesses turned down opportunities due to overwhelming demand.
+During the pandemic, homeowners rewarded businesses that responded quickly and finished on time.
+Some HVAC contractors turned down work due to overwhelming demand.

-If it felt like your HVAC business became transactional, then you are not alone.
-Here’s a question to consider as you review consumer data:
+If your HVAC business became transactional, you’re not alone.
+Consider this question as you review your data:

-How do you do the most good for your customers, company, employees, and community?
+How do you serve your customers, company, employees, and community with the most good?

-Delivering comfort for homeowners and businesses in your community goes beyond climate control systems.
-Delivering the equipment and services is only part of why customers call on you.
-Transformational growth starts by listening to your customers and building stronger relationships with the communities you serve.
+Delivering comfort to homeowners goes beyond climate control systems.
+Trucks rolling, jobs booked, and systems installed matter—yet that’s only part of why homeowners call you.
+Real growth starts by listening to customers and building stronger community relationships.

 A New Type of HVAC Buyer

-At Valve+Meter, we study data to understand more about HVAC consumers and there is no single portrait of your ideal buyer persona.
-Many new buyers will continue to focus first on price while others are seeking something quite different.
+At Valve+Meter, we study data to understand HVAC homeowners, and there’s no single buyer portrait.
+Many new prospects focus on price while others want something different.

-Many buying decisions hinge on the ideals of homeowners including buying local, decreasing carbon footprint, and even buying from companies with shared values.
+Many buying decisions hinge on homeowner values, including buying local, cutting carbon footprint, and supporting companies with shared values.

-Let’s examine a few types of consumers and the ways to connect your business to their needs and desires.
+Let’s examine a few homeowner types and ways to connect your business to their needs.

 Price-Focused Consumer

-For cash-strapped homeowners, the average price of HVAC repairs has increased due to inflation.
-Throughout the cooling season, Valve+Meter measured search queries for the term “HVAC quotes” in Indianapolis.
-Spanning June through September, consumers searching for estimates and quotes increased by 10.5%.
+For cash-strapped homeowners, average HVAC repair costs have climbed with inflation.
+Throughout the cooling season, Valve+Meter tracked “HVAC quotes” searches in Indianapolis.
+From June through September, estimate searches jumped 10.5%.

-Although potential homebuyers are not entering the market, existing homeowners are staying in aging homes longer.
-Median homeownership is now 13.2 years, an increase of 3 years over the last decade and more than 5 years longer than the median in 2010.
+Fewer homebuyers enter the market, but existing homeowners stay in aging homes longer.
+Median homeownership is now 13.2 years, up 3 years over the last decade and more than 5 years longer than 2010.

 (Zebra)